Takiro/easy-romfilter/README.md

 `-r tags`, `--regions tags` Takes a comma separated list of region/language tags and assumes it is ordered descending by priority.
 Example `-r U,UK,E`,... would try to find a US version of a game, and use UK in case there is no US version available.
 If there is no UK version it uses the European and so on.
 Default is `U,UK,E,J`

 `-v`					Increase how much output the program should generate.
 You can use it up to three times by just adding one to another. `-vvv`

+`--ignore-super`		The "Super " prefix lots of Super Nintendo games have is ignored for sorting.
+A game like "Super Mario World" would be sorted into m/ma/mar instead of /s/su/sup with lots of other games beginning with "Super "

+`--version`				Prints the programs version info and exits.

 `-h`, `--help`			print a help that shows useful informations for each argument.